Chinyei Kinjo: Internment

 In 1942, a few months after the attack on Pearl Harbor, Kinjo was arrested and interned by the United States government for his work as a Japanese journalist.
 There was also some suspicion that Kinjo and his co-worker Ginjiro Arashiro, the editor of the Yoen Jiho, were leading a group of Okinawan communists.
 This activity may have also led to his arrest, but the government's official finding was that while Kinjo had not "engaged in any subversive activity", he would be interned for the duration of the war anyway.
 Kinjo was first interned in Sand Island Internment Camp, then was transferred to the mainland.
 He was imprisoned at the Angel Island Detention Facility, Fort Sam Houston Internment Camp, Lordsburg Internment Camp, and Santa Fe Internment Camp throughout World War II.
 He returned to Hawaii in 1945.

 Post-war

 After returning to Hawaii, Kinjo moved to Yoen jiho to Honolulu.
-They published a reopening issue in October 1948, and eventually built an office downtown.
+They published a reopening issue in October 1948, and eventually established a new office downtown.
 Kinjo was hospitalized for eye surgery in 1965, and had to pause publication of the newspaper.
 He briefly revived it when he recovered in 1966, but closed it for good in April 1970, citing a decline in readership.
 After the newspaper closed, Kinjo worked for Central Pacific Bank.
 He was awarded the Order of the Sacred Treasure, 6th class, in 1968.
 He died on March 3, 1987.